2,773 Apartments in Los Angeles, California

 Overview

-The bad news: Los Angeles has over 100 definable neighborhoods, and deciding which one of them to live in can be intimidating.
-However, if you do your research, you too can join the masses in the land of milk and honey, the entertainment capital of the world, the center of the universe: the City of Angels.
+The challenge is that Los Angeles has over 100 definable neighborhoods, and deciding which one of them to live in can be intimidating.
+However, if you do your research, you too can join the masses in the entertainment capital of the world.
+Here are some tips for renting successfully in the City of Angels:

 -